 Over the three most recently completed financial years, the Company executed its growth strategy with a particular focus on Mineral Reserve and Mineral Resource expansion through accretive acquisitions and the advancement of exploration and project studies at the Company's existing assets.
-Owing to the completion of the Financing and the Transaction, the Company has additional liquidity, financial flexibility and an enhanced management construct to optimize and advance the Company's growth strategy, generating meaningful long-term value for its stakeholders.
+Owing to the completion of the Company's comprehensive funding package in 2024, including the 2024 Prospectus Financing (as herein defined), Credit Facility (as herein defined), Wheaton Stream (as herein defined), Triple Flag Stream (as herein defined) and Gold Prepaid Transaction (as herein defined), the Company has additional liquidity, financial flexibility and an enhanced management construct to optimize and advance the Company's growth strategy, generating meaningful long-term value for its stakeholders.
 The following events contributed materially to the development of the Company's business over the past three financial years.